ECSIS-lab/Cryptographic-Hardware-IPs/README.md

 ##  What is this?

-This repository contains the cryptographic IP cores developed by Tohoku University and AIST around 2007--2011.
-The source codes and documentwe were previously distributed by the Cryptographic Hardware Project of the Aoki Laboratory at Tohoku University at [http://www.aoki.ecei.tohoku.ac.jp/crypto/web/cores.html](http://www.aoki.ecei.tohoku.ac.jp/crypto/web/cores.html).
+This repository contains the cryptographic IP cores developed by Tohoku University and AIST around 2007--2012.
+The source codes and document had been distributed by the Cryptographic Hardware Project of the Aoki Laboratory at Tohoku University at [http://www.aoki.ecei.tohoku.ac.jp/crypto/web/cores.html](http://www.aoki.ecei.tohoku.ac.jp/crypto/web/cores.html).

-The distribution page is migrated to github and maintained by the same authors, [ECSIS laboratory at Tohoku University](TBD).
+Then, the distribution page is migrated to github and maintained by the same authors, [ECSIS laboratory at Tohoku University](TBD).
 The source codes are unmodified from the original distribution.

 ## What are included?